sortecoevo/sortee/content/people.md

 ### Diversity, Equity, and Inclusion Committee

-This committee works to promote diversity, equity, and inclusion within SORTEE.
+This committee works to promote diversity, equity, and inclusion within all SORTEE’s activities and committees.
 &nbsp;
 Current members are:
 &nbsp;